 A majority of students in the GPC complete their 60-credit MAC in just under 3 years.
 On the 3-year Pathway, students typically take 9 credits (3 courses) or fewer per semester.
 Please see Canvas for an example of a 3-year Pathway program plan.
 If needed, students can also take longer to complete the program.
 For example, we have graduated students who were only able to take 1 or 2 courses per semester, which can extend program plans to 4 or 5 years.
-Given the intensive nature of counselor education and training with the GPC, the core faculty strongly recommend that students follow the 3-year Pathway (or longer), unless they have the time and space in their lives to move at a more accelerated pace.
-For these students, we have an Accelerated Pathway.
+For students with time and space for an intensive curriculum, we have an Accelerated Pathway.